RajatJangra2653/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

-# Lab 10a - Optimize query performance in Azure Cosmos DB SQL API
+# Optimize an Azure Cosmos DB for NoSQL container's indexing policy for common operations

 ## Lab scenario